wparkulo/portfolio/finalproject_WendyParkulo.md

 I will use [New York City](https://www.census.gov/quickfacts/fact/table/newyorkcitynewyork/POP010210#POP010210) census data to compare the demographics of the population of New York City to the demographics of the performers and stage managers with Equity contracts from the diversity study.
 I will also use [United States](https://www.census.gov/quickfacts/fact/table/US/POP010210#POP010210) census data to compare to the demographics of the entire country to those of New York City.

 ## Method and Medium
 I plan to build out my final project using Shorthand.
-I plan to create my visualizations with Flourish.
+I plan to create my data visualizations with Flourish.
+I am a big fan of Canva, so I may include a graphic or two that I design on that platform, as well.
+I will also incorporate copyright-free images from websties like Pexels, Pixabay, and Unsplash to make my presentation more visually appealing.